Learning in Repeated Interactions on Networks: Analysis

 \end{lemma}

-This lemma states that a high learning rate implies that the social information inferred from a given agent $i$ and his neighbors' actions must become precise at a high rate.
+This lemma states that a high learning speed implies that the social information inferred from a given agent $i$ and his neighbors' actions must become precise at a high speed.
 Intuitively, if agents learn quickly, then their actions provide very precise social information.

 The proof of Lemma~\ref{prop1} uses the idea of a fictitious outside observer who observes the same social information as agent $i$ and nothing else.
-This observer's posterior likelihood coincides with $i$'s social likelihood.
-Since he observes $i$'s actions, he can do weakly better than $i$.
-It then follows from our assumption that the probability of this outsider making mistakes decays exponentially at a rate weakly higher than the equilibrium learning rate $r$.
+Since he observes $i$'s actions, he can achieve the same learning speed as $i$.
 This implies that his posterior likelihood increases fast.
-Hence, as his posterior likelihood coincides with agent $i$'s social likelihood, the precision of $i$'s social information increases at a rate of at least $r$.
+Hence, as this outside observer's posterior likelihood coincides with agent $i$'s social likelihood, the precision of $i$'s social information increases at a speed of at least $r$.

-Next, we focus on the second component of $L^i_t$: agent $i$'s private likelihood, $P_t^i$.
+Next, we focus on the second component of $L^{i,\fg,\ff}_t$: agent $i$'s private likelihood, $P_t^{i,\fg,\ff}$.
 As agents receive more independent private signals over time, their private information about the state becomes more precise.
 However, the precision of their private information cannot increase without bound, as shown in the following lemma.

-\begin{lemma} For any agent $i$ at time $t$, the absolute value of the private likelihood is at most $t \cdot M$, i.e. \end{lemma}
+\begin{lemma} For any agent $i$ at time $t$ and any distinct $\fg,\ff \in \cS$, the absolute value of the private likelihood is at most $t \cdot M$, i.e. \end{lemma}

 This lemma states that that at any given time $t$, there is an upper bound to the precision of agents' private information, which only depends on the private signals distribution and is independent of the structure of the network and the history of observed actions.
-Notice that since $P^i_t = L^i_t - S^i_t$ by \eqref{eq:beliefs}, it captures the difference between what $i$ knows about the state and what an outside observer who observes $i$'s actions and his neighbors' actions would know about the state.
+Notice that since $P^{i,\fg,\ff}_t = L^{i,\fg,\ff}_t - S^{i,\fg,\ff}_t$ by \eqref{eq:beliefs}, it captures the difference between what $i$ knows about the state and what an outside observer who observes $i$'s actions and his neighbors' actions would know about the state.
 Thus, the bound $M t$ assigned to $i$'s private signals also applies to the difference between the posterior likelihood $L^i_t$ and the social likelihood $S^i_t$.